 How can Functional Medicine support the Gut Immune System?

 Functional medicine can be an effective approach for supporting the gut-immune connection.
 This approach seeks to identify and address the underlying causes of health issues rather than simply treating symptoms.
-In the case of gut-induced immune issues, Dr. V may use a variety of diagnostic tests to assess gut health, such as stool analysis and food sensitivity testing.
+In the case of gut-induced immune issues, Dr. V may use a variety of diagnostic tests to assess gut health in Del Mar, such as stool analysis and food sensitivity testing.

 Based on the results of these tests, Dr. V may recommend personalized treatment plans that may include dietary changes, targeted supplementation, and lifestyle modifications.
 For example, if a patient has a gut microbiome imbalance, we may recommend probiotics or prebiotics to restore balance.
 Additionally, if a patient has food sensitivities or allergies, we may recommend dietary modifications or elimination diets to reduce inflammation and support gut healing.